 Here are trade books I have designed and artist's books I have made.
 The artist's books range from the handmade to those produced using print-on-demand processes.
 Some were produced in small editions but many are unique.
-Included here are other small editions and prints.

 2014.
 I designed this book of quotations from great nature writing by Ruth Coppens.
 Available as print-on-demand from Blurb.

 2012.
 I designed this book, which is a visual exploration of contemporary society through the works of artist and longtime ICI associate Sande Sisneros, with essays by curator Sue-Na Gay and ICI Director Lise Patt.
 Available from ICI Press.